Jawani Phir Nahi Ani: Critical reception

 The film received positive reviews from critics in Pakistan.
 Rafay Mahmood of The Express Tribune rated the film "3 out of 5 stars".
 He said, "for all its flaws, Jawani Phir Nahi Ani is a thoroughly entertaining film that will reward you if you don't think it out too much".
 He praised the performances of Saeed and Butt.
 Asim Malik of Daily Times wrote, "this flick is a complete package and every one made sure that the details are covered".
 Salima Feerasta of DAWN praised Saeed, Butt, Chaudhry, Abbasi and Hayat and said "despite its flaws, Jawani Phir Nahi Ani is an out-and-out entertainer.
 An engaging blend of slapstick, spoofs and wit, the film is easy on the eye and an undemanding crowd-pleaser.
 Definitely worth the price of admission".

 Naveen Qazi of Siddy Says rated the film as "4.5 out of 5 stars".
 He said, "staunch religious views and conservative mind-set should be left at home".
-Momin Ali Munshi of Galaxy Lollywood rated the film 3.8 out of 5 stars and wrote, "Jawani Phir Nahi Ani is an outright commercial film which scores full marks on the entertainment meter".
-He praised the performances of Saeed, Butt, Chaudhry, Abro and Gillani.